gamesbook/pyprototypr/docs/card_decks.rst

 Any x- and y-locations are defined relative to the lower left of the card and **not** that of the page.

-A Card is defined slightly differently from other shapes in **pyprototypr** in that the properties are not named.
+A Card is defined slightly differently from other shapes in **protograf** in that the properties are not named.

 The **first value** supplied to the ``Card()`` command must be one or more